For learners applying to begin their programme in July:

 Fees: This programme is fully funded by your employer through the Apprenticeship Levy

-Entry requirements: minimum 3 years’ management or leadership experience and 2:2 honours degree, or equivalent
+Entry requirements: minimum 3 years’ management or leadership experience and 2:2 honours degree or equivalent, plus Level 2 Maths and English

 Mode of study: Part-Time, blended and work-based learning